shlomif/shlomif-tech-diary/cimorelli-patreon-donation-note.md

 To: https://www.youtube.com/watch?v=N8Z3xhR_QE4 (Cimorelli The Band regarding "Dani is leaving the band.")

+(In case Patreon mishandles the text, it can be read on https://github.com/shlomif/shlomif-tech-diary/blob/master/cimorelli-dani-leaving--protest.md ).

 Hi!

 First of all note that I am donating the money to you folks out of appreciation for the joy and inspiration you have given me (and the world at large).
 I don't expect anything immediate in return (just realise that sharing and voluntarily giving pays back in spades), but I request that you take my suggestions into consideration.